-Scholarships are available to international students based on high school ranking and gpa, TOEFL scores, and/or transfer gpa.
+Scholarships are available to international students based on high school gpa, ACT scores, SAT scores, TOEFL, IELTS, Duolingo for English, Sakae, and/or transfer gpa.
 This award is renewable as long as the student remains full-time.
-These scholarships are awarded at the time of a student's acceptance for enrollment.
-Academic awards will be reduced by \$2,000 for students who choose to live off campus prior to earning 91 or more credit hours.
+This scholarships is awarded at the time of a student's acceptance for enrollment.
+Academic awards will be reduced by \$3,000 for students who choose to live off campus prior to earning 91 or more credit hours.